the-raspberry-pi-guy/raspirobots/README.md

 ## Author Bio

-Matt Timmons-Brown runs the world’s most-popular Raspberry Pi YouTube channel, “The Raspberry Pi Guy” (www.youtube.com/theraspberrypiguy) with well over 5 million views.
-He is a Computer Science & Electronics Engineering student at the University of Edinburgh and is from Cambridge, UK.
+Matt Timmons-Brown runs the world’s most-popular Raspberry Pi YouTube channel, “The Raspberry Pi Guy” (www.youtube.com/theraspberrypiguy) with over 6 million views.
+Originally from Cambridge, UK, Matt is a Computer Science student at the University of Edinburgh and has worked for Amazon Robotics and Huawei.
+He is a Robotics Research Intern in the School of Informatics, Edinburgh.